 Whew, that’s it!
 Here is the whole process (minus the preheat and drenching of towels) in one trendy baking-with-steam GIF:

 Why do we use two sheets of parchment paper for our dough?
-When you use two sheets you can adjust the space between the loaves as they bake, if necessary.
-One of the worst things to happen is when the dough expands and joins with another loaf, this reduces the overall rise on both loaves.
-If you notice they start to get a bit close, quickly slide them apart.
+When you use two sheets, you can adjust the space between the loaves as they bake, if necessary.
+One of the worst things to happen is when the dough expands and joins with another loaf; this reduces the overall rise of both loaves.
+If you notice the loaves start to get a bit close as they rise, quickly slide them apart.

 I like this method for baking with steam in my home oven because it allows me to cook two large loaves of bread at a time.
-Actually, I plan to bake 4 loaves at a time and this will allow me to do that with no problem.
-Baking with a Dutch oven (or combo cooker) works extremely well, and I might still use that method if doing only a single loaf or a highly hydrated one (the pan will help keep the dough together), but I find myself using this new method more and more.
+I plan to bake four loaves at a time, and this will let me to do that with no problem.
+Baking with a Dutch oven (or combo cooker) works exceptionally well, and I might still use that method if doing only a single loaf or a highly hydrated one (the pan will help keep the dough together), but I find myself using this new method more and more.
 The results have come out smashingly.

 Small steam burns, totally worth it (as you can see below).
 5

 Any other steam generation recommendations out there?
-What do you guys use and why?
+What do you use and why?

 Other materials will work just as well here: (clean) nuts and bolts, a metal chain or any other heat retentive material that will increase surface area.
 Keep in mind whatever the material it needs to be able to withstand around 525ºF and water splashed onto it.↩